Search

 • Ingredients: 1 cup of peas, 2 medium carrots.

 • Method: Steam or boil the carrots and peas until tender.
 Puree them together, adding a little water or breastmilk/formula to reach the desired consistency.
-This vibrant green puree is not only appealing but also packed with essential nutrients.
+This green puree is not only visually appealing but also full of essential nutrients.

 3. Banana and Avocado Blend: